-ARTICLE Natural Options for Joint Health
+Natural Options for Joint Health by Pharmacist Jerry Hickey

 Natural Options for Joint Health

 Osteoarthritis, the most common form of arthritis, is inflammation in the joints mainly due to a breakdown of cartilage.
 Osteoarthritis frequently occurs in the knees, hips, spine, and the fingers.
-Common medical treatments do not usually improve healing or change the path of this condition.
-They are aimed at decreasing pain, inflammation, and stiffness while improving joint mobility.
+Common medical treatments do not usually improve healing or change the path of this condition, as they are aimed at decreasing pain, inflammation, and stiffness while improving joint mobility.
 However, nutritional supplements are being studied intensively to see if they can slow the progression of cartilage destruction and redirect the course of the condition towards actual healing.

 Targeting specific Joint Components with Nutrition

-To improve cartilage and aid osteoarthritis nutritionally it is important to stabilize the health of the four cartilage components - collagen, proteoglycans, trapped water, and chondrocytes.
+To improve cartilage and aid osteoarthritis nutritionally, it is important to stabilize the health of the four cartilage components - collagen, proteoglycans, trapped water, and chondrocytes.

 - Collagenis the major protein constituent of cartilage, giving cartilage its strength and structure.
 Collagen is also found in the hair, skin, nails, facial structure, bones, ligaments, tendons and muscle, where it supplies a framework for other building components.